It is a common skin disease caused by the blockage of hair follicles with fat and dead skin cells.

 Personal care that can help your acne includes:

-- Cleaning the skin with a mild cleanser twice a day.
+- I cleaned the skin with a mild cleanser twice a day.

-- Using over-the-counter topical medications (applied to the skin) that contain antibacterials and mild exfoliating agents.
+- It uses over-the-counter topical medications (applied to the skin) that contain antibacterials and mild exfoliating agents.

 - Wash hair every day and avoid hair touching the face.